Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Preventing SLAM Failure using RL

-The weights were assigned based on the extent to which these parameters affect Monocular SLAM, such that they gave empirically good performance.
-Since $\Delta\theta$ and $\Delta N_{feat}$ were found to adversely affect SLAM pose estimates, weights were given proportional to these values.
-The weight assigned to $\Delta N_{feat}$ is 0.167 since the larger the overlap between frames, the better.
-For $\Delta\theta$, a negative weight of -0.1 as larger angle change degrades the quality of SLAM.
-There is no separate reward for successfully reaching a goal state as our aim is not to optimally reach the goal location, but to avoid Monocular SLAM failure along the way.
-Thus a relatively large negative value of -10 is given for Monocular SLAM failure.
-The value of the constant term, $\omega_0$ is set to -10 in order to keep the overall reward negative.
+The weights were assigned based on the extent to which these parameters affect Monocular SLAM. \begin{itemize} \item The weight $\omega_{3D}$ is given a positive value of 0.0167 (with the maximum value of $N_{3D}$ being 600, it allows a maximum reward of +10) as the larger the overlap between frames, the better it is for Monocular SLAM. \item For $\omega_\theta$, a negative weight of -0.1 is given(with the lowest reward being -3) as larger angle change degrades the quality of SLAM. \item Since our main aim is to prevent SLAM failure a relatively large value of -10 is given to $\omega_{\Phi}$. \item The value of the bias term, $\omega_0$ is set to -10 so that the overall reward is kept negative. \item There is no separate reward for successfully reaching a goal state.
+Our aim is not to optimally reach the goal location, but to prevent SLAM failure along the way. \end{itemize}

-Since the Q values are expected to be agnostic to maps and goal locations, random exploration methods like random walk can be used in addition to map and goal-specific trajectory planners such as Rapidly-exploring Random Trees (RRT) \cite{lavalle1998rapidly}.
-Independent of the method used, each step executed by robot is converted into an abstracted state-action pair.
-The number of samples to be used in training depends on the coverage of the state-action space and convergence of the Q values.
-Minor deficiencies in coverage can be mitigated using approximation and interpolation.